privacyradius/gdpr-tracker/README.md

 The GDPR Tracker is created by Privacy Radius.
 Privacy Radius is a European provider of AI-powered data and privacy solutions to help companies create trusted environments to protect consumers' privacy and data rights.

+## Disclaimer

+We do our best to ensure that the data we provide is complete, accurate and useful.
+However, because we do not verify all the data, and because the processing required to make the data useful is complex, we cannot be liable for omissions or inaccuracies.

 ## Links

 * [GDPR Tracker](https://www.gdprtracker.io)